when-harry-met-sally/blog/content/goals.md

 I was really impressed by the bare bones and customizable aspects of Arch.
 I loved the idea of having a computer that was tailored exactly to what you need.

-I then heard about NixOS, with its promises of perfect reproducibility.
+I then heard about [[NixOs]], with its promises of perfect reproducibility.
 The purely functional nature of it.
 I knew something was there, but didn't fully understand it.
 And still don't.
 I tried to adopt it, but gave up.
 A few days ago however, I wiped my desktop computer and took the plunge.
 Many suggest using a virtual machine before committing.
 But I'm not that type of guy.

 So, one of my top priorities right now is to really understand Nix.